:target pseudo-class is one of those amazing CSS3 features. It matches an element that’s the target of a identifier in the document’s URI.

 However, with this article, I will show you a quick solution to this issue.
 Actually, a very simple and fast trick, but very useful in these cases.

 A while ago you’ve read a quick tutorial here about setting up your website with custom fonts using @font-face.
 Since then I’ve been thinking to write about these alternative solutions, pros and cons.

 The aim of this post is to briefly round up your options when using custom fonts in web design.

-CSS3 gradients aren’t something new, but because of cross browser incompatibility, they weren’t used that much until now.
+CSS gradients aren’t something new, but because of cross-browser incompatibility, they weren’t used that much until now.